-7.1 1993-94 Salary Increase
+7.5 1998-99 Salary Increase

-Effective April 1, 1993 the basic annual salary of employees in full-time employment status on March 31, 1993 shall be increased by four (4) percent.
+Effective on October 1, 1998, for employees on the administrative payroll, and September 24, 1998 for employees on the institutional payroll, the basic annual salary of employees in full-time employment status on September 30, 1998 and September 23, 1998, respectively, shall be increased by three and one-half (3.5) percent.

-7.2 1993-94 Salary Schedule
+7.6 1998-99 Salary Schedules

-Effective April 1, 1993 a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
-The hiring rates shall be the hiring rates of the salary schedule in effect on March 31, 1993 increased by four (4) percent.
-The job rates for grades 1 through 37 shall be the job rates of the salary schedule in effect on March 31, 1993, increased by four (4) percent.
+Effective on October 1, 1998, for employees on the administrative payroll, and September 24, 1998 for employees on the institutional payroll, a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
+The hiring rates shall be the hiring rates of the salary schedule in effect on September 30, 1998, for employees on the administrative payroll, and September 23, 1998 for employees on the institutional payroll, increased by three and one-half (3.5) percent.
+The job rates for grades 1 through 37 shall be the rates of the salary schedule in effect on September 30, 1998, for employees on the administrative payroll, and September 23, 1998 for employees on the institutional payroll, increased by three and one-half (3.5) percent.